fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 ```

 ## Run for Top (e+mu)
-If you want to add dir path as input and output directory, you can change at L52 and L54
+If you want to add dir path as input and output directory, you can change or add the `dir` at L52 and L54

 You can execute this
 ```